alinnman/celestial-navigation/APPDOC.md

 which means 1 degree celsius lower temperature for each 100 meters.
 If you have temperature inversions you may increase this parameter to a positive value ("0.1" for one degree temperature increase per 10 meters).
-This setting affects the effects of atmospheric refraction.
+*This setting affects the effects of atmospheric refraction*.

 #### Pressure<a name="pressure"></a>

 Specify **air pressure** (in kPa).
 Normal air pressure is "101".
-This setting affects the effects of atmospheric refraction.
+*This setting affects the effects of atmospheric refraction*.

 ## Running a sight reduction<a name="running_sight_reduction"></a>